samf01/irbisio-site/content/pages/strategy.md

   section: Investing Principles
   mode: dark-mode
   title: Irbisio’s principles of cleantech investing
-  body: >-
-    Investing in cleantech can provide a unique opportunity for investors to generate financial returns while also contributing to a more sustainable future.
-Here are some principles we rely on when investing in cleantech.
+  body: "Investing in cleantech provides a unique opportunity for investors to
+    generate financial returns while also contributing to a more sustainable future.
+Our investment principles are guided by clear understanding and technical acumen in assessing growth potential, key players and potential risks:"

-    Clear understanding and technical acumen.
-This is especially important with new technologies, their growth potential, key players and risks need to be evaluated before deployment.
   principles:
     - title: Legal and political framework
-      body: " Cleantech is often affected by government regulations, so it's important to understand the regulatory environment in which they operate.
+      body: " Cleantech is often affected by government regulations, so it's important to understand the regulatory environment in which companies are operating.
 Government incentives and subsidies can provide a boost to cleantech companies, and changes in regulations can have a significant impact on their success."
     - title: Diversification
       body: This is a key principle of investing in any industry, including cleantech.
-        This means spreading the investment across a range of companies and technologies to minimize risk and maximize returns.
+        This means spreading the investment across a range of companies and technologies to minimise risk and maximise returns.
     - title: Impact Investing
       body: Cleantech investment is expected to generate a positive impact on society or the environment in addition to financial returns.
 Impact investing is a powerful motivator for investors looking to make a positive difference in the world.
-    - title: Clearly defined timeframe
+    - title: Clearly defined timeframes
-      body: Cleantech is often referred as a long-term investment with years or even decades before returns are seen.
+      body: Cleantech is often referred to as a long-term investment, with years or even decades before returns are seen.
 However the energy transition is changing the landscape and timescales for cleantech investing and offering investors the opportunity to make strong returns over a relatively short period.